• Products

 CAGR in mutual funds offers the following advantages:

-• Provides a standardised measure to compare the performance of different funds over a specific period of time
+• Helps compare fund performance over a specific period

 • Constant growth assumption